ddvk/rmfakecloud/README.md

 rmfakecloud is fake of the cloud sync the remarkable tablet is using.
 If you want to sync/backup your files and have full control of the hosting/storage environment and don't trust Google.

+# Status
+early prototype (sync and notifications work). no security and a lot of quick and dirty hacks.

 # Install